 \section{Result Summary}

-The study of nodes with native temporal attributes shows how topological partitioning based on out-degree distributions reveals changes in evolution rules (Q3), linked to shifts in practices, such as the adoption of $git$ in developer communities.
-While identifying the transition between growth regimes is straightforward after partitioning, out-degree and in-degree distribution analysis shows a highly irregular pattern, partly due to ``outlier'' events impacting observed characteristics (Q2).
+Focusing first on the SWH dataset and its {\it main graph} (Sec.~\ref{sec:dataset}), the study of nodes with native temporal attributes (Sec.~\ref{sec:subgraphSWH}) shows how topological partitioning based on out-degree distributions reveals changes in evolution rules, coinciding with changes in software development workflows, namely the adoption of $git$ in developer communities from around 2010 onward.

+While identifying the transition between growth regimes is straightforward after topological partitioning, out-degree and in-degree distributions exhibit a highly irregular pattern, partly due to ``outlier'' events that impact the shape of the observed distributions.

-Analyzing subgraphs of specific software projects (e.g., Linux, PHP composer) reveals competing growth mechanisms (Q1) at the global level.
-This indicates that a complete description of evolution rules must also account for nodes without native temporal attributes.
-A derived graph with temporal attributes for each node is obtained by temporalizing the ``upper'' layer, including {\it origin} nodes.
-This is combined with parametric $TSL$ topological partitioning, which is introduced here.
+Subgraphs of specific software development projects (e.g., Linux, PHP Composer) provide evidence for competing growth mechanisms and suggest that a complete description of the evolution rules must also account for nodes without native temporal attributes.
+We therefore derive several graphs from the {\it main graph} by propagating temporal information up to origin nodes and by applying parametric $TSL$ topological partitioning (Sec.~\ref{sec:derivedgraphSWH}).

-This approach uncovers a global ``bow-tie like'' structure, offering preliminary insight into the network's global dynamics at the scale of open-source communities.
-It also enables a discussion of the ``microscopic'' growth rules in the derived graph---such as edge creation, inheritance, and aging.
-Comparison with minimal models is performed through the analysis of in-/out- degree distributions over time, histograms of edge timestamp differences, and an estimator of the scaling exponent of the in-degree distribution's tail, widely used under the scale-free hypothesis.
+These derived graphs make it possible to study the evolution rules governing the top layer of the {\it main graph}, providing a first insight into the global dynamics of the SWH network at the scale of open-source communities and allowing us to discuss growth mechanisms such as edge creation, inheritance, and aging in a way that can be directly compared with minimal models.
+The comparison (Sec.~\ref{sec:comparison}) is then mainly based on the analysis of the temporal evolution of in- and out-degree distributions, histograms of edge timestamp differences, and estimates—under the scale-free hypothesis—of the scaling exponents associated with the tail of the in-degree distributions.

-We briefly discuss the generality of our findings and the relevance of this study for developing a generic methodology to analyze real-world growing networks and to compare them with minimal models.
-We then apply the same approach used for the Software Heritage dataset to another empirical system: the APS citation network.
-This analysis shows that, contrary to common assumptions, and as in the SWH dataset, the APS dataset exhibits a significant change in its evolution rules before and after 1985.
+We illustrate this approach by applying it to another empirical system, namely the APS citation network (Sec.~\ref{sec:application}), and briefly discuss (Sec.~\ref{sec:discussion}) the generality of our findings and how this study may contribute to the development of a generic methodology for analyzing real-world growing networks and comparing them with minimal models.